Compute

 • parameterSyncStrategy: indicates whether to configure consistency check when the add-on is upgraded.

-• inherit: indicates that custom settings are automatically inherited during an upgrade.
-After the add-on is upgraded, restore the value of parameterSyncStrategy to ensureConsistent to enable the configuration consistency check again.
+• inherit: If the configuration provided during the add-on upgrade differs from the current effective configuration, the current effective configuration will be used instead.
+After the add-on is upgraded, you need to restore the value of parameterSyncStrategy to ensureConsistent to enable the configuration consistency check again.

 • servers: nameservers, which are available in CoreDNS v1.23.1 and later versions.
 You can customize nameservers.
 For details, see dns-custom-nameservers.